sharmaeklavya2/blog-source/content/posts/latex-tips.md

 It won't affect what your document looks like when you print it on paper, but it will improve the digital reading experience, like making references clickable and adding a table of contents.

+The order in which you load packages matters.
+Most packages should be loaded before `hyperref`.

+You can pass several options to hyperref either while loading the package (`usepackage[options]{hyperref}`) or later (`\hypersetup{options}`).
+Some useful options:

+1.  `bookmarksnumbered=true`: Table of contents entries will be numbered.
+2.  `hidelinks` and `colorlinks`: `hyperref`'s default behavior is to box links.
+    Instead, if you want to color the links, use `colorlinks`.
+    If you want to neither box nor color links, use `hidelinks`.
+3.  `colorlinks`: color links instead of boxing them.
+4.  `linkcolor`, `citecolor`, `urlcolor`: specify colors to use for internal links, citations, and URLs, respectively.

+I used the following options in my old ArXiv papers (the options I use now are a little more complicated):

+    \hypersetup{bookmarksnumbered=true,colorlinks,linkcolor=red,citecolor=red,urlcolor=blue}

 ### Handle the warnings